linebender/vello/README.md

-# vello (formerly piet-gpu)
+# vello

-This repo contains the new prototype for a new compute-centric 2D GPU renderer.
+This repo contains the new prototype for a new compute-centric 2D GPU renderer (formerly known as piet-gpu).

 It succeeds the previous prototype, [piet-metal].